parthp-tech/tic-tac-toe/README.md

 A fully-featured **Tic Tac Toe game** built using **HTML, CSS, and Vanilla JavaScript**, supporting **Player vs Player** and **Player vs Computer** modes with an interactive UI, score tracking, and round management.

+> **Note:** This project represents an early learning milestone and was later refined and documented for portfolio purposes.

 ---

 ## 🚀 Live Demo